Photo Credit: Dennis Wong

 - 1/2 cup organic apple cider vinegar

-- 10-15 drops of orange or mint essential oil*
+- 5 drops of citrus or 2 drops of mint essential oil* (oils I use)

 Sensitive Skin Soak

 - water, preferably filtered